Development of gross motor skills in 30- to 36-month-olds. Follow your child’s milestones step by step.

-Gross motor skill development allows babies to exercise their balance, coordination, and large muscles.
-These abilities will help your little one master certain movements, such as sitting, crawling, walking, running, climbing, and jumping.
-Developing gross motor skills is also an important step toward developing fine motor skills.
+Gross motor skill development allows children to improve their balance and coordination and use their large muscles.
+These abilities helped your little one master certain movements, such as sitting, creeping, crawling, and walking, and will help them learn to run, climb, jump, and more.
+Developing gross motor skills is also an important step towards developing fine motor skills.

-Gross motor skill development: 2.5–3 years old
+Gross motor skill development: 2½ to 3 years old

 At this age: